Head of Sudan's military council steps down, a day after Bashir toppled

 “In order to ensure the cohesion of the security system, and the armed forces in particular, from cracks and strife, and relying on God, let us begin this path of change,” Ibn Auf said.

-Rashid Saeed, a spokesman for the main protest group, the Sudanese Professionals Association (SPA), welcomed the move.
+News of the change sparked joyful celebrations in the streets of Khartoum as people chanted, “The second has fallen!” in reference to Bashir, witnesses said.

-“What happened is a step in the right direction and is a bow to the will of the masses, and we have become closer to victory,” he told Reuters.
+“What happened is a step in the right direction and is a bow to the will of the masses, and we have become closer to victory,” Rashid Saeed, a spokesman for the main protest group, the Sudanese Professionals Association (SPA), told Reuters.

 The military council said earlier that it expected a pre-election transition to last two years at most or much less if chaos can be avoided.
-The head of the military council’s political committee, Omar Zain al-Abideen, also said the council would hold a dialogue with political entities.
+The head of the military council’s political committee, Omar Zain al-Abideen, said the council would hold a dialogue with political entities.

-The announcement of a future civilian government appeared aimed at reassuring demonstrators who had pressed for months for Bashir’s departure and who quickly resumed protests against army rule after his ouster on Thursday, calling for quicker and more substantial change.
+The announcement of a future civilian government appeared aimed at reassuring demonstrators who had pressed for months for Bashir’s departure and quickly resumed protests against army rule after his ouster on Thursday, calling for quicker and more substantial change.

-But the SPA dismissed that, saying the military council was “not capable of creating change”.
-In a statement, the group restated its demand for power to be handed immediately to “a transitional civilian government”.
+But the SPA said the military council was “not capable of creating change.”
+In a statement, the group restated its demand for power to be handed immediately to “a transitional civilian government.”

 Bashir, 75, himself seized power in a 1989 military coup.
 He had faced 16 weeks of demonstrations sparked by rising food costs, high unemployment and increasing repression during his three decades of autocratic rule.

 Worshippers packed the streets around the Defence Ministry for Friday prayers, heeding a call by the SPA to challenge the military council.
-The numbers swelled in the afternoon and a Reuters witness estimated hundreds of thousands of protesters thronged areas around the ministry, which was guarded by soldiers.
+The numbers swelled in the afternoon, and a Reuters witness estimated hundreds of thousands of protesters thronged areas around the ministry, which was guarded by soldiers.

 “We do not reject a military council in principle, but we reject these people because they are from Bashir’s regime,” said Abdelhamid Ahmed, a 24-year-old doctor.

-Ibn Auf was Bashir’s vice president and defense minister and is among a handful of Sudanese commanders who Washington imposed sanctions on over their alleged role during atrocities committed in the Darfur conflict that began in 2003.
+Ibn Auf was Bashir’s vice president and defense minister and is among a handful of Sudanese commanders whom Washington imposed sanctions on over their alleged role during atrocities committed in the Darfur conflict that began in 2003.

 Announcing Bashir’s ouster on Thursday and the creation of the military council, Ibn Auf also announced a state of emergency, a nationwide ceasefire and the suspension of the constitution, as well as a nighttime curfew.
 Those steps were criticized as heavy-handed by rights groups.